tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ## Client Tracking Prevention {#client-tracking}

-Clients SHOULD NOT reuse a ticket for multiple connections.
-Reuse of a ticket allows passive observers to correlate different connections.
+Clients SHOULD NOT reuse a psk identity such as a ticket for multiple connections.
+Reuse of a psk identity allows passive observers to correlate different connections.
 Servers that issue tickets SHOULD offer at least as many tickets as the number of connections that a client might use; for example, a web browser using HTTP/1.1 {{RFC7230}} might open six connections to a server.
 Servers SHOULD